Skip to content

 Fact Sheet:

-Subjects Available: Accounting, Anthropology, Art, Business, Communication, Criminal Justice, Cultural and Area Studies, East Asian Studies, Economics, Education, Emergency Preparedness and Homeland Security, Film Studies, Globalization Studies, Health Science, History, Illustration, International Business, International Relations, Internship, Japanese, Japanese Studies, Law, Linguistics, Literature, Media Studies, Multicultural Studies, Music, Philosophy, Political Science, Religious Studies, Sociology Minimum GPA: 3
+Subjects Available: Accounting, Anthropology, Business, Communication, Criminal Justice, Cultural and Area Studies, East Asian Studies, Economics, Fine Arts (Art, Music, Theatre), Globalization Studies, History, International Business, International Relations, Internship, Japanese, Japanese Studies, Linguistics, Literature, Multicultural Studies, Philosophy, Political Science, Sociology Minimum GPA: 3

 Additional Program Requirements: 3.0 GPA Credit Load: 12-19 per semester